gleam-lang/setup-gleam/README.md

 [![](https://github.com/gleam-lang/setup-gleam/workflows/Test/badge.svg)](https://github.com/gleam-lang/setup-gleam/actions)

+## This project is deprecated

+Check out this excellent replacement: https://github.com/erlef/setup-beam/

+## Description

 A GitHub action that installs the Gleam compiler for use in your CI workflow.

 Most likely you'll want to use this with another action to install the